New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Conclusion

-Assume then that such a monoid $F$ and an increasing algebra morphism from the set of bounded sequences of rational numbers to $F$ are given, the algebra morphism images being independent from the first values of the sequences.
+Assume then that such a monoid $F$ and an increasing morphism from the set of bounded sequences of rational numbers to $F$ are given, the image of a sequence $(r_n)$ being independent from the first values of $(r_n)$.
 Denote such a morphism $L$.
 Then, in a compact metric space, the following version of the formula of theorem $4$:

 gives a candidate for a generalised probability in $F$.
-Non trivial examples for such couples $(F;L)$ exist: one can take, as in this paper, $F = \textbf{R}$ and $L$ a limit notion.
-Another example is to take as $F$ the Dedekind completion of ${}^* \textbf{R}$, the field of non standard real numbers, together with the morphism $L$ from the ring of bounded sequences of real numbers, to ${}^* \textbf{R}$.
+Non trivial examples for such couples $(F;L)$ exist: one can take, as in this paper, $F = \mathbf{R}$ and $L$ a limit notion.
+Another example is to take for $F$ the Dedekind completion of ${}^* \mathbf{R}$, the field of non standard real numbers, together with the morphism $L$ defined on the ring of bounded sequences of real numbers and mapping into ${}^* \mathbf{R}$.
+Unfortunately, this last example does not seem very interesting since the Dedekind completion of ${}^* \mathbf{R}$ does not have pleasant properties.

-Further demonstrations are needed, and a better approach probably exist, but this idea suggests that generalisations of the actual Probabilities Theory are reachable, and that constructions of such generalizations are possible.
+Further demonstrations are needed, and a better approach may exist, but these ideas suggest that generalisations of the actual Probabilities Theory are reachable, and that constructions of such generalized probabilities are possible.
+Such generalised theories could be good frameworks to define some new kinds of "measures" with good invariance properties in difficult cases of Functional Analysis dealing with separable non-locally compact spaces.

 I thank M. Paulin (Universit\'{e} Paris-Sud), M. Penot (Universit\'{e} des pays de l'Adour) and M. Ciligot-Travain (Universit\'{e} d'Avignon) for the interest they manifested for my work.
-I express my gratitude to Mme Kosmann-Schwarzbach, M. Aubin (Professeurs honoraires), M. Zvonkine (Universit\'{e} de Bordeaux I) and specially to M. Lewandowski (Université de Rennes) for their encouragements.
-Finally, I warmly thank M. Drouin, Teacher like me at Lyc\'{e}e de Borda in Dax, for his work of re-lecture and check of demonstrations, and for our fruitful discussions.
+I express my gratitude to Mme Kosmann-Schwarzbach, M. Aubin (Professeurs honoraires), M. Zvonkine (Universit\'{e} de Bordeaux I) and specially to M. Lewandowski (Université de Rennes) and M. Léonard (Université Paris-Ouest) for their encouragements and their help.
+Finally, I warmly thank M. Drouin and M. Paya, Teacher like me at Lyc\'{e}e de Borda in Dax, for their work of re-lecture and check of demonstrations, and for our fruitful discussions.